sapegin/blog.sapegin.me/source/en/all/semantic-release.md

 Making new releases is one of the most boring and tedious tasks in open source.

 There are many tools that try to automate publishing and one of the most interesting is [semantic-release](https://github.com/semantic-release/semantic-release).
-I was avoiding it for a long time because it makes publishing fully automated with changelogs generated from commit messages, and I believe that [changelogs must be written by humans](http://blog.sapegin.me/all/changelog).
+I was avoiding it for a long time because it makes publishing fully automated with change logs generated from commit messages, and I believe that [change logs must be written by humans](http://blog.sapegin.me/all/changelog).

 But actually it’s very flexible and I was able to customize it to do exactly what I want:

-* Publish a new PATCH version to npm as soon as a fix commit merged to the `master` branch, generate changelog from commit messages.
+* Publish a new PATCH version to npm as soon as a fix commit merged to the `master` branch, generate change log from commit messages.
-* Postpone MINOR and MAJOR release until a proper changelog is written by a project maintainer.
+* Postpone MINOR and MAJOR release until a proper change log is written by a project maintainer.
-* Generate changelog draft: Markdown file with all important commits since the latest release grouped into three sections: breaking changes, new features and bugfixes.
+* Generate change log draft: Markdown file with all important commits since the latest release grouped into three sections: breaking changes, new features and bugfixes.

 Below I’ll describe my own set of scripts that implements this workflow.